 For current PVs, the interest rates are the average corporate bond yields over time for each year minus 0.25% (to account for expected defaults).
-For projections beyond the current year, phasing over 5 years of the current rate to a target rate (currently 4%) is assumed.
+For projections beyond the current year, phasing over five years of the current rate to a target rate (currently 4%) is assumed.

-PV calculations are based on actual, current experience and expectations for persistency, morbidity, and interest rate
+PV calculations are based on actual, current experience and expectations for persistency, morbidity, and interest rate.

-Company-provide premium and claim cash flows may be adjusted based on assumption review.
+Insurer-provide premium and claim cash flows may be adjusted based on assumption review.

-Makeup percentage is similar to that attained by the loss ratio approach
+Makeup percentage is similar to that attained by the loss ratio approach.

-If-knew premium and makeup premium aspects – sample policy-level verification
+If-knew premium and makeup premium aspects – sample policy-level verification.

-Over a range of issues years, issue ages, benefit periods, and inflation protection:
+Over a range of issue years, issue ages, benefit periods, and inflation protection:

-Calculate an estimate of the original premium
+Calculate an estimate of the original premium.

 Based on original pricing assumptions for persistency, morbidity, investment returns, and expenses.

-Apply first principles
+Apply first principles.

 For each policy year, calculate PV of claims and expenses, applying mortality, lapse, morbidity, and expenses, discounting at original investment rates.